 - ERISA & Plan Documents: Coverage must be clearly outlined in the official Summary Plan Description (SPD).
 Any changes must follow formal amendment procedures.

-- Integration with HSAs/FSAs: Even if plan coverage is limited, employees can use pre-tax funds from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for eligible chiropractic and acupuncture services, broadening access.
+- Integration with HSAs/FSAs: Even if plan coverage is limited, employees can use pre-tax funds from a Health Savings Account (HSA) or Flexible Spending Account (FSA) for eligible chiropractic and acupuncture services, broadening access.

 Actionable Steps for Employees and HR Leaders